lsaffre/blog/docs/index.rst

 Welcome to my developer blog.
-This is where I write about my software projects, especially the :ref:`Lino framework <lf>`.
+This is where I write about my work as a software developer, especially for the `Synodalsoft project
+<https://www.synodalsoft.net/>`__.
+In 2015 we started using `Jane
+<https://jane.mylino.net>`__ as our communication platform and since then  this
+blog has become less important for me.

 ====================
 Luc's developer blog